saada0718/COMP3005-Assignment4/README.txt

     13. student_id_exists

-        This function determines if a student with the given ID exists in the students table.
+        This function takes in a student id and deletes the student with the given student id.
+The function assumes that the student id passed in is valid (which the code currently does before passing it in).

 DEMONSTRATION VIDEO LINK: https://youtu.be/KCJ7OgZnvJs